College Girl (1978 film)

-College Girl is a 1978 Hindi movie and a remake of Lipstick.
-Produced by Shantilal Soni, the film is directed by S. D. Nārang.
-The film stars Sachin, Bindiya Goswami, Rita Bhaduri, Bhagwan, Paintal, and Shreeram Lagoo.
+College Girl is a 1978 Hindi-language romantic crime thriller drama film directed by S. D. Narang.
+It's a remake of the 1976 American film Lipstick.
+Produced by Shantilal Soni, the film stars Sachin Pilgaonkar, Bindiya Goswami, Rita Bhaduri, Bhagwan, Paintal, and Shreeram Lagoo.
 The film's music is by Bappi Lahiri.

-There are 2 lovely songs in the movie - Kishore Kumar's "Pyār māngā hai tumhise na inkār karo" and "Nahin chahiye heere moti na dhan daulat ki shaan", a very rare devotional song by K.J.
-Yesudas and Chandrani Mukherji.
+Plot

-College Girl is a Romantic Crime Thriller Drama Film based on the life of Youth and their petty mistakes leading to the trouble of life.
-The Story revolves around two sisters.
-The elder sister trying hard to earn money for her middle-class family and the younger sister, the college girl, living carelessly and eventually is cheated and raped by her lover.
-She files a case against him but could not punish him, because she needs proof.
-Her elder sister, who is a lawyer, tries to collect the evidence, but is caught by the villain, and when he tries to rape her, the college girl who was seeking vengeance for destroying her future, shoots and punishes him in the climax of the movie.
-The role of the college girl is played by Rita Bhaduri and her sister by Bindiya Goswami.
-The playboy villain is Sudhir.
+The film is based on the lives of youth and their petty mistakes leading to the trouble of life.
+The story revolves around two sisters.
+The elder sister tries hard to earn money for her middle-class family, and the younger sister, the college girl, lives carelessly and eventually is cheated and raped by her lover.
+She files a case against him but cannot punish him because she needs proof.
+Her elder sister, who is a lawyer, tries to collect the evidence but is caught by the villain, and when he tries to rape her, the college girl, who was seeking vengeance for destroying her future, shoots and punishes him in the climax of the movie.

-There are many adult visuals in the movie, though it is meant to be a family drama.
-Bindiya and Sachin are the hero and heroine, though there are more sequences for the comedian Paintal, with 3 songs for him sung by Kishore Kumar, Mohd.
-Rafi, and Mahendra Kapoor.
-Sachin plays the hero, but this is not a substantial role in the film.